 The JD is a two-year programme.
 The bulk of the programme consists of compulsory courses, which cover the fundamentals of the common law.
 It provides the students with a breadth and depth of legal knowledge that enables them to gain admission to the PCLL in a comparatively short period of time.
-A wide range of electives is available to JD students to fulfill the requirements of taking at least one elective form the Chinese law offerings and one from the ICT grouping.
+A wide range of electives is available to JD students to fulfill the requirements of taking a least one elective from the Chinese law offerings and one from the ICT (International, Comparative, Theoretical Perspectives in Law) grouping.
 The Department has continued to take steps to implement the proposals in the Report of the Review Panel for our JD programme in the last review.
-The JD programme is actively preparing for the upcoming internal review this year.